 How many searches should you be looking for?

 That really depends on a variety of factors, including competition.
-But as a general rule, I would suggest focusing on a niche with 10,000+ searches a month, with related searches (a.k.a. potential blog topics) within that niche at 300+ searches a month.
+But as a general rule, we suggest focusing on a niche with 10,000+ searches a month, with related searches (a.k.a. potential blog topics) within that niche at 300+ searches a month.

-I’ll be perfectly honest, the saltwater fish tank doesn’t appear to be an amazing example of an ideal niche for a few reasons.
-The first thing I noticed right off the bat is that the Keyword Difficulty (KD) is relatively high – this is a SEMRush metric indicating how hard it might be to rank high for that keyword.
+The saltwater fish tank doesn’t appear to be an amazing example of an ideal niche for a few reasons.
+The first thing we noticed right off the bat is that the Keyword Difficulty (KD) is relatively high – this is a SEMRush metric indicating how hard it might be to rank high for that keyword.
 Also, the Competitive Density (Com.) is “1.00” for most of these keywords – meaning that a lot of advertisers are paying to show up in the search results.
-This means that there are a lot of people willing to spend money to appearing higher than you on the SERPs.
+This means that there are a lot of people willing to spend money to appear higher than you on the SERPs.

-But I’m getting a little ahead of myself.
+But we’re getting a little ahead of ourselves.
 The bottom line here is that you should make sure people are searching for your niche before getting started.

 Now let’s take a closer look at how the competitors in this niche.

 Related: avoid these 7 content marketing mistakes at all costs.